KeirLoire/topwar-chat-spy/README.md

     - You could add more if you want and use any names as long as it is compliant with INI format.
   - `[topwar]`
     - `websocket`
       - The chat websocket.
-Technically, works for any worlds, you don't need to change this.
+Technically, works for any server, you don't need to change this.
     - `uuid`
       - The UUID of your TopWar account.
 Used for saying hi to the websocket before letting you in.
   - `[topwar_channels]`